Average Weather in Houston Texas, United States

 Daylight saving time (DST) is observed in Houston during 2017, starting in the spring on March 12, lasting 7.8 months, and ending in the fall on November 5.

 Sunrise & Sunset with Twilight and Daylight Saving Time

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Houston experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 6.9 months, from April 7 to November 2, during which time the comfort level is muggy, oppressive, or miserable at least 29% of the time.
 The muggiest day of the year is July 22, with muggy conditions 98% of the time.

 The least muggy day of the year is January 29, with muggy conditions 6% of the time.

 Humidity Comfort Levels

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Houston experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Houston experiences significant seasonal variation over the course of the year.